spiri-robotics/Robot_Config_UI/README.md

 ## How to run (for developers)

-make sure to run this in a terminal:
+Make sure to run this in a terminal:
 ```
 sudo mkdir /services
 sudo chown vscode /services